cmadland/teaching/pages/02.edci335/01.home/_important-reminders/alert.md

 ---

 # Reminders
-Updated Monday, May 20.
+Updated Saturday, May 25.

-- I've posted an update for Week 2 under `Updates > Instructor Updates`.
+- I've sent feedback for Post #1.
+If you don't see feedback in the gradebook in CourseSpaces, please contact me as soon as possible.
 - Items due this Sunday:
   - Blog Post #2
   - Learning Design BluePrint